Skip to main content

 This uptempo song was originally met with a lukewarm reception, especially in the US – white stations dismissed it as R&B and refused to give it airtime; black stations considered the track to be “too white”.
 Now rightly hailed as a classic, it has been inducted into the Rock And Roll Hall Of Fame and named one of the 500 greatest songs of all time by both NME and Rolling Stone.
 Tina’s dynamic vocals carry the track, alongside the backing vocalists and over 20 musicians who brought it together.

-Tina Turner’s only Billboard chart-topper, What’s Love Got To Do With It? also scored three Grammys: Record Of The Year, Song Of The Year and Best Female Pop Vocal Performance.
-Inducted into the Grammy Hall Of Fame in 2012, the mellow, jazzy ballad, paired with Turner’s raspy voice, remains one of the best Tina Turner songs of all time, and cemented the singer as a musical icon.
-It later gave its name to Turner’s 1993 biopic, starring Angela Bassett as the defiant, era-defining singer.
+Tina Turner’s only Billboard chart-topper, What’s Love Got To Do With It scored three Grammys: Record Of The Year, Song Of The Year and Best Female Pop Vocal Performance.
+Inducted into the Grammy Hall Of Fame in 2012, the mellow, jazzy ballad, paired with Turner’s raspy voice, remains one of the best Tina Turner songs of all time, and yet again confirmed the singer’s status as a musical icon.
+It later gave its name to Turner’s 1993 biopic, starring Angela Bassett as the defiant, era-defining star.

 More Like This